MaastrichtU-IDS/get-started-with-docker/README.md

 The image is hosted in the [GitHub Container Registry](https://github.com/users/vemonet/packages/container/package/jupyterlab), and is defined in this GitHub repository: https://github.com/vemonet/Jupyterlab

 > If you are already comfortable with Docker, feel free to [try the advanced workshop using the official Jupyter Docker image](https://github.com/MaastrichtU-IDS/get-started-with-docker/tree/main/advanced).
-This workshop adds a new dimension to Docker deployment with managing files permissions and owners.
+This workshop adds a new dimension to Docker deployment with managing files, permissions and owners.

 1. 👩‍💻 Look into the JupyterLab Docker image documentation to find out how to deploy it with `docker-compose`